Skip to main content

 In the next step out we'd encompass all remaining nodes Alice Step2

-However, we wouldn't have encompassed all remaining edges - the edge from Grace --> Alice was 3 hops away
+However, you wouldn't have encompassed all remaining edges - the edge from Grace --> Alice was 3 hops away

 Oh well, this shows how each "step" or "hop" moves outwards from the central node you're looking at